V4Fire/Client/src/components/base/b-router/README.md

 #### Using a path with the router transition methods

-When we use router transition methods such as `push` or `replace`, we typically specify the route to go by name.
+When using router transition methods like push or replace, you usually specify the route to navigate by its name.
-However, we can also use the path of the route.
+However, you can also use the route's path.
 See the code below:

 ```js
 this.router.push('/help');